Ir3nicuz/EgsEsExtension/README.md

     - Lcd13 with CustomName: SortInf                    -> gets no data from no script

 #### Example 5:
-The script function "CpuInfHll" has a additional fifth parameter (after a additional `:`) which shifts the offset from center position of the "cut view through the structure" for the deck view display.
+The script function `CpuInfHll` has a additional fifth parameter (after a additional `:`) which shifts the offset from center position of the "cut view through the structure" for the deck view display.
 The font and linecount parameter can additionally be added or not.
 If not the standard values will be used.
 If the fifth parameter is missing the structure center will be displayed.

-    - Lcd14 with CustomName: CpuInfHll:SortInfo:::-3    -> Runs script function "CpuInfHll" and shifts cut location by -3 block positions
+    - Lcd14 with CustomName: CpuInfHll:SortInfo:::-3    -> Runs script function "CpuInfHll" and shifts view cut location by -3 block positions

 ### Language Setting
 The script functions are designed to work with different languages.
 Actually deDe and enGB is implemented.
 Select the desired language in the script file `EgsEsExtensionRun.cs`.
 All item interactions will be done with local namings and headlines/messages will change, too.